webplatform/docs-wpd/Marketing/Posting_Guidelines/index.md

 '''Anyone who does not meet these guidelines (either the letter or spirit) will have their posting privileges revoked immediately.'''

 == Web Platform Docs Blog ==
-'''Posters''': Doug, ''others?''

-The following guidelines must be met:
 * Anyone may propose a blog topic or blog post draft.
 * Posts may be "signed" by any member of the community (with their permission, of course)
 * Topics we normally post about: